johannah/iclr-2020-workshop/speakers.md

 - Introduction of the talk by the session chair
 - Video streaming of your pre-recorded talk through slideslive
 - A Q/A session with you.
 At this point, we will un-mute your audio on zoom.
-Most of the questions will be sourced from the audience through our rocket.chat and slack channels.
+Most of the questions will be sourced from the audience through our rocket.chat and [slack](https://join.slack.com/t/ai4earth/shared_invite/zt-e30wpddc-lVNgNthtO_HYQOmR0Id~yQ) channels.
 The questions will be filtered and read by the session chair.
 Questions may also be sourced directly through "raised hands" in zoom from other speakers in your session.

 Please message your chair directly using the zoom chat function if you have a question during the session.
 For questions before your session starts, contact us via slack in the #asktheorganizers channel.

+Feel free to ask questions to other speakers in your session during the Q&A by raising your hand.
+The moderator will unmute you for the duration of the conversation.

+If you something isn't working right for you, or you have a tip to improve the session flow, please don't hesitate to message the organizers.
+We are learning as we go, and are very open to input.

 Start times in in PDT for each session are: